thomasdean23/tomdean/about.md

 permalink: /about/
 ---

-Hello, I'm Toom, a 27 year old freelance web designer working from a small office in Cardiff.
+Hello, I'm bom, a 27 year old freelance web designer working from a small office in Cardiff.
 I'm extremely passionate about the web and its potential.
 Combining creativity with technical ability to produce attractive, user-friendly and engaging websites is what excites me.

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed volutpat sapien ipsum, eget tincidunt purus pellentesque quis.